airbnb/okreplay/src/docs/index.md

 ### Ignoring certain hosts

 Sometimes you may need to have Betamax ignore traffic to certain hosts.
-A typical example would be if you are using Betamax when end-to-end testing a web application using something like _[HtmlUnit][htmlunit]_ - you would not want Betamax to intercept connections to _localhost_ as that would mean traffic between _HtmlUnit_ and your app was recorded and played back!
+A typical example would be if you are using the Betamax proxy when end-to-end testing a web application using something like _[HtmlUnit][htmlunit]_ - you would not want Betamax to intercept connections to _localhost_ as that would mean traffic between _HtmlUnit_ and your app was recorded and played back!

 In such a case you can simply configure the `ignoreHosts` property of the `co.freeside.betamax.Recorder` object.
 The property accepts a list of hostnames or IP addresses.
 These can include wildcards at the start or end, for example `"*.mydomain.com"`.